rtTAP/leaflet-challenge/README.md

    - Implement popups on each marker to display detailed information about each earthquake, including location, magnitude, and depth.
    - Create a legend to help users understand the color-coding of earthquake depths.

-4. **Advanced Visualization (Optional):**
-   - Enhance the map by overlaying additional data, such as tectonic plate boundaries, to show the relationship between tectonic activity and earthquakes.
-   - Enable the ability to switch between different base maps and data overlays.

 ## Steps to Complete the Challenge:
 1. **Repository Setup:**